bbauska/meta-react-basics/README.md

 ```

 You can also "escape into JavaScript" from JSX attributes, but you have
 to use curly braces instead of quotes.
-For example, className=&quot;avatar&quot;
+For example, className="avatar"
-passes the &quot;avatar&quot; string as the CSS class, but src={user.imageUrl}
+passes the "avatar" string as the CSS class, but src={user.imageUrl}
 reads the JavaScript user.imageUrl variable value, and then passes that
 value as the src attribute: